tomthorogood/Mogu/README.md

 Within the config/ folder there is a script to help you resolve dependencies.
-It requires a utility called 'AC.py' which can be installed by running `pip install ac`.
+It requires a utility called 'AC.py' which can be installed by running `sudo pip install ac`.
 If you're on a Debian system, it should try to resolve dependencies for you automatically.

-Once you have `ac` installed, simply run `./configure` to perform the necessary tests and determine what you need to have installed.
+Once you have `ac` installed, simply run `./configure` from within the config/ folder to perform the necessary tests and determine what you need to have installed.

 It is highly recommended that you also install the package `cmake-curses-gui`